edresch/coalescence/coalescence.md

 ***

+### Collective Unconscious

+* *"The brain breathes mind like the lungs breathe air."* - [Huston Smith, philosopher](https://w.wiki/CqV)

+* “I have been and still am a seeker, but I no longer seek in stars and books; I have begun to listen to the teachings my blood whispers to me." - [Hermann Hesse](https://www.goodreads.com/quotes/28811)

+* [Collective Unconscious](https://w.wiki/Doc) is a term that refers to structures of the unconscious mind which are shared among beings of the same species.
+Coined by Carl Jung who stated - *"In addition to our immediate consciousness there exists a second psychic system of a collective, universal, and impersonal nature which is identical in all individuals.
+This collective unconscious does not develop individually but is inherited."*

+* "No self is of itself alone.
+It has a long chain of intellectual ancestors.
+The "I" is chained to ancestry by many factors … This is not mere allegory, but an eternal memory." - [Erwin Schrödinger, Nobel Prize-Winning physicist](https://w.wiki/CmV)

+* “People say I have created things.
+I have never created anything.
+I get impressions from the Universe at large and work them out, but I am only a plate on a record or a receiving apparatus—what you will.
+Thoughts are really impressions that we get from outside.” - [Thomas Edison](https://imgur.com/C9YzCiK)

+* "All knowledge that the world has ever received comes from the mind; the infinite library of the universe is in our own mind." - [Swami Vivekananda](https://w.wiki/CwK)

+* "In every entity the essential nature is the governing principle...
+This Soul, imparts the pattern of the Kosmos, the Ideas for which it has itself received from the Intellectual-Principle as the soul or mind of the craftsman draws upon his craft for the plan of his work." - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

+* “There is one mind common to all individual men.
+What Plato has thought, he may think; what a saint has felt, he may feel; what at any time has befallen any man, he can understand.
+Who hath access to this universal mind is a party to all that is or can be done.” - [Ralph Waldo Emerson](https://imgur.com/0LmC7Zw)

+* “Like a hologram, each region of space-time contains information about every other point in space-time.
+This information is readily available to our awareness.
+In the holographic universe … there is a unity of consciousness—***a ‘greater collective mind’***—with no boundaries of space or time.” - [Russell Targ, physicist](https://imgur.com/TqE2Z5r)

+* “In any great discovery we find the often disturbing and happy experience: ‘It is not I; I have not done this.’
+Still, in a certain way it is I—yet not the ego … but … a more comprehensive self." - [Baron Carl Friedrich von Weizsäcker, physicist/philosopher](https://imgur.com/VeXdOXN)

+* ***"I think that there may well be a flow of pattern which crosses species lines and allows organisms to borrow each other’s ideas…*** As a biologist, I am aware at times—especially when steeped in some natural cycle—of a kind of consciousness that is timeless, unlimited by space or by the confines of my own identity.
+I find myself, at these times, ***with knowledge that comes directly from being part of something very much larger, a sort of global ecology of mind.*** *And the experience of it is literally wonderful."* - [Lyall Watson, biologist](https://imgur.com/FtGIS3f)

+* “I'm not entirely closed to the possibility that there is some link to a universal knowledge.…It seems like savants, especially autistic savants, know so many things they haven’t learned, and it’s almost as if they tapped into a ***universal knowledge.”*** - [Dr. Darold Treffert, psychiatry professor](https://www.eldontaylor.com/provocativeenlightenment/2017-0810-islands-of-genius-with-darold-a-treffert-m-d/)

+* In 2016 the CIA [released results](https://www.cia.gov/library/readingroom/docs/CIA-RDP79-00999A000300030027-0.pdf) of studies conducted on Israeli psychic Uri Geller. ***Geller successfully described and [drew pictures](https://imgur.com/kXcSWAC) that were outside of a shielded room.*** It's stated - *"As a result of Geller's success in this experimental period, we consider that he has demonstrated his perceptual ability in a convincing and unambiguous manner."*

+* "The particular holographic type of consciousness, situated in the particular event horizons as a sort of bordering memory domains, can effectively function as a nested information workspace, that in humans is instrumental in constructing a mental model of reality for internal use in each individual, ***thus functioning as a global reference system.
+We propose this can be readily explained by a holographic memory space that contains the total history and future probability states of the particular cell..."*** - [Dirk K.F.
+Meijer, Conscious Universe](https://www.researchgate.net/publication/320267484)

+***

 ### Consciousness

 * *"[Consciousness](https://imgur.com/JxX7RFX) is the ear of the ear, the thought of the thought, the speech of the speech, the breath of the breath and the eye of the eye…"* - [Upadesa Sahasri](https://www.shastras.com/adi-sankara/upadesa-sahasri/)